Skip to Content

 To help best understand the different types of dental bridges, there are some terms you should become familiar with, including the following:

-Dental Crowns: A dental crown is a cap placed over a damaged or decayed tooth to restore its shape, strength, and function.
+Dental Crowns: A dental crown is a cap placed over a damaged tooth or one dealing with tooth decay to restore its shape, strength, and function.
 It can also improve the tooth’s appearance.

 Pontics: A pontic is an artificial tooth used to fill the gap left by a missing tooth in a dental bridge.
 It is anchored to the surrounding teeth or dental implants.